About this course

 International Baccalaureate Diploma

-Pass, with 34 points overall with 17 points at Higher Level, including 6 at Higher Level in Mathematics: Analysis and Approaches or 7 at Higher Level in Mathematics: Applications and Interpretation, and 6 at Higher Level in Chemistry or Physics
+Pass, with 34 points overall with 17 points at Higher Level, including a minimum of 5 at Higher Level in Mathematics (Analysis and Approaches) or 6 at Higher Level in Mathematics (Applications and Interpretation), and a minimum of 5 at Higher Level in another accepted science subject.

 International Baccalaureate contextual offer